-2. Replacing the pads/covers:
+2. Putting On the Pads/Covers:

-- Slip the arm cover over the arm frame putting the finger end in first.
+- Slip the arm cover over the the finger end first and pull over frame.
 Use a small hook(paperclip works well) to zip close the underside and be sure the circular pin is not obstructed.
-The cover slides on easier when the frame is contoured near the elbow and the wrist region is bent in slight extension - Slip the hip pads over the plastic forms on the belt with the padded aspect inward where it will protect the body. - Check to see that the belt is oriented upright before putting on the front and back pads. - Wrap the Velcro back pad around the belt where it overlaps and snaps.
-Be sure the padding is on the inside (close to the body) and the longer Velcro flap folds up over the shorter flap to adhere. - Place the front pad behind the ratchet buckle at the front of the belt and close the Velcro strap behind the buckle.
-This will prevent it from falling off when removing the belt and allow the strap to slide into the sleeve when closing.
-The ratchet strap stays outside the cover in order to thread into the buckle when closing the belt.
+The cover slides on easier when the frame is contoured near the elbow and the wrist region is bent in slight extension. - Slip the hip pads/covers over the shaped forms on the belt with the padded aspect inward where it will protect the body. - Check to see that the belt is oriented upright before putting on the front and back pads. - Wrap the back Velcro cover/pad around the belt where it overlaps and snaps together.
+Be sure the padding is on the inside (close to the body) and the longer Velcro flap folds up over the shorter flap to adhere. - The front side of the belt with the ratchet strap slides into the black sleeve/ pocket of the front pad with the small elastic strap facing outward.
+The ratchet strap does not thread into the pocket.
+The small elastic strap helps hold the belt straps together and should only be opened when putting the LuxArm on/off.